cesbit/pyleri/README.md

 ```python
 Repeat(element, mi=0, ma=None)
 ```
 The parser needs at least `mi` elements and at most `ma` elements.
-When `ma` is set to `None` we allow unlimited number of elements. `mi` can be any integer value equal of higher than 0 but not larger then `ma`.
+When `ma` is set to `None` we allow unlimited number of elements. `mi` can be any integer value equal or higher than 0 but not larger then `ma`.

 Example:
 ```python